playframework/playframework/documentation/manual/Highlights22.md

 ## Built in gzip support

 Play now has built in support for gzipping all responses.
 For information on how to enable this, see [[Configuring gzip encoding|GzipEncoding]].

+## Documentation JAR

+Play's distribution now stores its documentation in a JAR file rather than in a directory.
+A JAR file provides better support for tooling.

+Just like in Play 2.1, you can view the documentation when you [[run your Play application in development mode|PlayConsole]] by visiting the special [`/@documentation`](http://localhost:9000/@documentation) address.

+If you want to access the raw files, they can now be found in the `play-docs` JAR file contained in the distribution.